nick-cash/moving-averages-webpy/README.txt

         * Redirects to /moving-averages

 5. View data
+    -> /
+        * The index page has a few links to quickly do things.
+It has a small form to quickly and easily submit numbers to the service.
+You can also generate 10/25/50 numbers, or directly access the graph or JSON data.

     -> /moving-averages
         * Displays a graph with all of our data and the following moving averages:
             - Simple Moving Averages